remotekieran/remote-kieran/content/blog/company-culture-remote.md

 #### (Video) Meetings

-Things out of your control in the background of your video calls become a normal occurrence

 Every planned ‘face-to-face’ meeting has a Google Hangouts link attached to it so people not around in person can attend without prior organisation.
 It’s fine to decline meeting invitations but if you’ve said you’ll attend a meeting, you attend it in person or via video.
 And any documents that need to be shared are done so through Google Drive and not printed out (do people still do this?).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Mh4f9AYRCZY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+_Things out of your control in the background of your video calls become a normal occurrence.
+And it's fine._

 #### Overlap